 With Britain in lockdown and government officials asking non-essential employees to work remotely, once fully occupied buildings and popular businesses are near vacant.
 To some, this may seem like an acceptable time to let fire protection take a back seat.
-This article will discuss why the maintenance of fire protection systems is just as important now as it ever has been.

 There is confusion as to whether the government values construction as essential work and therefore, if sites should remain open.